ghex-org/hwcart/README.md

 `hwcart` uses [`hwloc`](https://www.open-mpi.org/projects/hwloc/) to understand the memory locality of the hardware and creates an equivalent of the MPI Cartesian communicator, in which the neigoboring ranks are placed close to each other in the complex memory hierarchy.
-This is done level by level, starring from the lowest desired level.
+This is done level by level, starting from the lowest desired level.
 Let's assume we want to start 128 ranks per compute node, on a total of 1024 compute nodes.
 First, you define the split granularity, i.e., which memory domain levels are of interest: